Mahmoud-Developer/Mahmoud-s-Memory-Game/README.md

 - README.md: explanation of the game.

 ## How to Open the Game
-Download the project zip file to your pc and unzip the file.
+Download the project zip file to your pc and unzip the file after that make folders for images ,screenshots ,css & js by the files inside it and enjoy playing the game.
 Or clone the repo to your pc.
 Open game.html in browser.
 Your browser should launch the game.

 ## How to Play